WE ARE INVESTED IN HELPING CHART YOUR CAREER AS AN SLP

 Your hard work and dedication have paid off.
 You are preparing to enter the field at last!
 Congratulations on a job well done!

-Our SLP owners strongly believe careful treatment of new professionals is critical to the field of speech pathology and our community.
+Our SLP founder/directors strongly believe careful treatment of new professionals is critical to the field of speech pathology and our community.
 We are invested in helping you navigate the challenges of charting your initial direction.

 We believe PCSS is a high-quality choice for Clinical Fellows.
 We provide excellent supervision, access to our online resource library, double the ASHA required supervision time, materials allocations, and monitored, manageable caseloads.